rdpoor/winc-cloner/README.md

 # Running `winc-cloner`

 On your laptop or PC, launch your serial terminal emulator and connect it to the serial port corresponding to the SAME54's EDBG output.
+Set the terminal emulator to 115200 baud, 8n1 framing.

-Use MPLAB or the JTAG tool of your choice to load the `winc-cloner` firmware into the SAME54.
+Use MPLAB or the tool of your choice to load the `winc-cloner` firmware into the SAME54.

 When the program runs, you will see something like this: